 Materials

-You only need a few common household chemical for making black snake fireworks:
+You only need a few common household chemicals for making black snake fireworks:

 - 4 teaspoons powdered or confectioner sugar (sucrose)